garciagomezluis/rooftop-challenge/README.md

     }
 ```

-#### Using an email from an logged in user
+#### Using an email of an logged in user

-Get the sorted blocks using an emain from a logged in user.
+Get the sorted blocks using an emain of a logged in user.
 This will get the blocks, try to sort them and verify the output.

 > [GET] /api/blocks